-Carbon footprint: the carbon emissions of a portfolio per US \$m invested.
-Scope 1 and 2 emissions are allocated to investors based on an equity ownership approach (if an investor owns 10% of a company's total market capitalisation, then they own 10% of the company and therefore 10% of the company's emissions).
+Carbon footprint: the carbon emissions of a portfolio per US \$m\$ invested.
+Scope 1 and 2 emissions are allocated to investors based on an enterprise value ownership approach i.e. if an investor owns 10% of a company's total enterprise value including cash (EVIC), then they own 10% of the company and therefore 10% of the company's emissions.
 This is then normalised by portfolio value.

-Weighted average emissions intensity: portfolio weighted average of each company's greenhouse gas emissions intensity (scope 1 & 2) per \$m sales.
+Weighted average carbon intensity: portfolio weighted average of each company's carbon intensity (scope 1 & 2) per US \$m sales.

-Total carbon emissions: this metric measures the absolute greenhouse gas emissions associated with a portfolio (Scope 1 and 2) expressed in tCO2e.
-Scope 1 and 2 emissions are allocated to investors based on an equity ownership approach (as with the carbon footprint).
+Total carbon emissions: this metric measures the absolute carbon emissions associated with a portfolio (Scope 1 and 2) expressed in tCO2e1.
+Scope 1 and 2 emissions are allocated to investors based on an enterprise value ownership approach (as with the carbon footprint).